yugabyte/yugabyte-db/docs/content/preview/contribute/docs/docs-style.md

 #### YSQL and YCQL code blocks

-Tag YSQL code blocks as `sql`, and YCQL code blocks as `cql`.
+Tag YSQL code blocks as `plpgsql`, and YCQL code blocks as `cql`.
 The source highlighting differs slightly between the two.

 ### Admonitions